tweecode/twine/README.md

 A visual tool for creating interactive stories for the Web, based on the [Twee](https://github.com/tweecode/twee) story engine.
-Twine is written primarily in python and javascript, with UI widgets provided by wxPython.
+Twine is written primarily in Python and Javascript, with UI widgets provided by wxPython.
 Twine was written by Chris Klimas.
 Further information is available at:

 [http://gimcrackd.com/etc/src/](http://gimcrackd.com/etc/src/)